fabio914/RealityMixer/Instructions.md

  - Some other games, such as Beat Saber, might require you to enable Mixed Reality capture on their Settings.
 You'll have to do that first before starting the connection.

- - Launch your compatible application/game on the Quest.
+ - Make sure the Oculus Mixed Reality Capture app is **NOT** running, then launch your compatible application/game on the Quest.

  - Tap on "Connect".
 You might be asked to give the app permission to access your local network and your camera, you should allow both.